OpenGeoMetadata/opengeometadata.github.io/docs/about-ogm-aardvark.md

 	* includes elements for external links, such as downloads, web services, or supplemental metadata
 	* requires records to be formatted as JSON files

+**Terminology used on this page**

+*   **GBL 1.0**: The legacy metadata schema designed for GeoBlacklight versions 2.0-3.7.
+[The schema is documented on this Legacy page.](gbl-1.0.md)
+*   **OGM Aardvark**: The new metadata schema that is compatible with GeoBlacklight version 4.0.
+*   **GeoBlacklight**: When spelled out, GeoBlacklight refers to [the application itself](https://geoblacklight.org), not its namesake legacy metadata schema, GBL 1.0.
+*   **URI**: This is the name we give to the metadata element itself.
+For example, the URI for the Subject field is `dct_subject_sm`.
+*   **Namespace**: This is how we signify which family of standards or schemas an element belongs to.
+For the GeoBlacklight schema, this takes the form of the URI’s prefix.
+For the URI `dct_subject_sm`,  `dct_` is the prefix and signifies that this element is from Dublin Core.
+*   **Solr field type**: This is the suffix appended to the URI and indicates what kind of Solr field should be indexed.
+For `dct_subject_sm`, the `_sm` stands for String Multiple.
+It indicates that the field type is a string and that it can have multiple values.
+*   **Value**: This is the information that is entered in a field.
+It may be free text (literal value) or a URI/code (nonliteral value).

 OGM Aardvark is a discovery metadata schema for geospatial resources.
 It was intentionally developed with cross-application in mind and can be used to describe geospatial assets of all kinds.

 It is also the newest metadata application profile schema for GeoBlacklight.
-Launched in 2021, it replaces the GeoBlacklight metadata schema version 1.0 ([GBL 1.0](gbl-1.0)).
+Launched in 2021, it replaces the GeoBlacklight metadata schema version 1.0 ([GBL 1.0](gbl-1.0.md)).
 Compared to GBL 1.0, Aardvark incorporates additional fields for better descriptions of a wider range of resources, as well as syntactical updates in order to improve interoperability between institutions and between schemas.
 For GeoBlacklight users, it is the recommended schema for installations starting with GeoBlacklight version 4.0.

-For more information, see the [Upgrade Guide.](upgrading)
+For more information, see the [Upgrade Guide.](upgrading.md)

 ---